silx-kit/h5web/CONTRIBUTING.md

 ### Package builds

-The build process of the packages works as follows:
+The build process of `@h5web/lib` works as follows:

-1. First, Vite builds the JS bundles in library mode starting from the package's
-   entrypoint: `src/index.ts`.
-The output bundles (ESM and CommonJS) are placed in the output directory `dist` and referenced from `package.json`.
+1. First, Vite builds the JS bundles (ESM and CommonJS) in library mode starting from the package's entrypoint: `src/index.ts`.
+The bundles are placed in the output `dist` directory and referenced from `package.json`.

    The JS build also generates a file called `style.css` in the `dist` folder that contains the compiled CSS modules that Vite comes across while building